The 1.13.2 version requires Forge! I do not have time to support Rift or Fabric. I have a dozen mods and three of them are huge.

 The Chaos Altar can accept Chaos from nearby Nodes and Pylons.
 It will store a fairly large amount.
 Place items that can store Chaos in the Altar to charge them without needing to stand near a Chaos source.

 Altars also provide a transmutation system.
 Currently there are only a couple of recipes, which can be viewed in JEI.
-These include duplicating chaos essence and converting light gems to dark and vice versa.
+These include duplicating chaos essence and converting gems between different sets.
 All transmutations use Chaos and require a catalyst.
 The item in the catalyst slot is never consumed!

 This mod adds a couple of enchantments.
 You can get them through enchantment tokens, or the enchanting table!

-- Life Steal (all versions) - The user is healed for a small fraction of the damage they deal.
+- Life Steal - The user is healed for a small fraction of the damage they deal.
 Mostly just for melee, but it works with thrown tomahawks too!

-- Concentration (SG2 only) - Increases magic damage dealt by the weapon.
+- Concentration - Increases magic damage dealt by the weapon.
 The math is identical to the Sharpness enchantment.
 Cannot be applied with other damage-boosting enchantments.

-- Gravity (SG2 only) - Reduces or completely eliminates (depending on level) the speed penalty for harvesting blocks while flying or underwater.
+- Gravity - Reduces or completely eliminates (depending on level) the speed penalty for harvesting blocks while flying or underwater.

 Other Useful Items